 The Peugeot 205 GTi is one of the all-time great hot hatchbacks whose values have risen dramatically in the past few years.
 Here’s how to buy one

-The launch of the Peugeot 205 in February 1983 marked a major change of direction for the French motor manufacture, which over the years had gained a reputation for producing a range of unexciting but very capable family saloons and load lugging estate cars.
-Peugeot’s rather conservative image was finally put to rest with the arrival of the 205, a small, stylish front-wheel drive, three-and five-door hatchback that set new standards in chassis dynamics and was reasonably cheap to buy and own.
+The launch of the Peugeot 205 in February 1983 marked a major change of direction for the French motor manufacturer, which over the years had gained a reputation for producing a range of unexciting but very capable family saloons and load-lugging estate cars.
+Peugeot’s rather conservative image was finally put to rest with the arrival of the 205: a small, stylish front-wheel drive, three-and five-door hatchback that set new standards in chassis dynamics and was reasonably cheap to buy and own.

 Detractors of the marque may even go as far to claim the 205 GTi was the last decent hot hatch Peugeot ever made, as when the three-door 1.6-litre version arrived on the scene in 1984, this little firebrand set the small performance car market alight almost overnight.
 Although the press raved about the car’s performance and handling capabilities of the ‘hot’ 205, period road tests also heaped an almost equal amount of praise on the 954cc powered entry-level models.
 Full order books for the new 205 helped improve the French carmaker’s flagging finances and a few months after it was launched, the 205 narrowly lost out on the European Car of Year award to the Fiat Uno.